Superinjective Simplicial Maps of the Complexes of Curves on Nonorientable Surfaces

 Let $\partial_a$ be the boundary component of $N_a$ which came by cutting $N$ along $a$.
-We can see that $G_a (\partial_a) = \partial_a$ as follows: Since $g=1$ there are at least four boundary components of $N$.
-Let $b, c$ be the curves as shown in the Figure \ref{bdcor} (i) ($b$ separates two of the boundary components of $N$).
+We can see that $G_a (\partial_a) = \partial_a$ as follows: Let $b, c$ be the curves as shown in the Figure \ref{bdcor} (i) ($b$ separates two of the boundary components of $N$).
 Complete $\{a, b, c\}$ to a top dimensional pair of pants decomposition $P$ on $N$.
 We assumed that $\lambda([a])=[a]$.
-Since $a, b, c$ are pairwise disjoint, there exist $b', c'$ some representatives of $\lambda(b)$ and $\lambda(c)$ respectively, such that $a, b', c'$ are pairwise disjoint.
+Since $a, b, c$ are pairwise disjoint, there exist $b', c'$ some representatives of $\lambda([b])$ and $\lambda([c])$ respectively, such that $a, b', c'$ are pairwise disjoint.
 Let $P'$ be the set of pairwise disjoint representatives of $\lambda([P])$ containing $a, b', c'$.
 Since $a$ is adjacent to $b$ and $c$ w.r.t. $P$, $a$ is adjacent to $b'$ and $c'$ w.r.t. $P'$ by Lemma \ref{adjacent}.
-Since $a$ is 1-sided there is a genus one subsurface with two boundary components, say $T$, such that $a$ is in $T$ and the boundary components of $T$ are $b', c'$.
+Since $a$ is 1-sided, there is a genus one subsurface with two boundary components, say $T$, such that $a$ is in $T$ and the boundary components of $T$ are $b', c'$.
 Since $b$ is adjacent to only $a$ and $c$ w.r.t. $P$, and nonadjacency is preserved by $\lambda$ by Lemma \ref{nonadjacent}, we see that $b'$ must be adjacent to only $a$ and $c'$.
-We know that $b'$ cannot be a 1-sided curve as $g=1$.
+We know that $b'$ is a 2-sided curve as $b$ is 2-sided.
 This shows that $a, b', c'$ are as shown in the Figure \ref{bdcor} (ii) (i.e. $b'$ separates two of the boundary components of $N$).
 Since $\lambda_a$ is induced by $(G_a)_{\#}$, they agree on $[b]$ and $[c]$.
 This shows that $G_a (\partial_a) = \partial_a$.